 This safari covers two of the premier parks in Zambia - The South Luangwa and Lower Zambezi.
 The Luangwa Valley, which marks the end of the Great Rift Valley, is one of the last unspoiled wilderness areas and possibly the finest wildlife sanctuary in Africa.
 The Luangwa River flows into the Zambezi River - just below the Lower Zambezi National Park.
 This park, scenically bordered by an impressive escarpment, has excellent game that can be viewed from either the river or by land.
 Quietly drifting quietly past a huge elephant feeding is a great experience.

-Combining Robin Pope Safaris in the South Luangwa 4 nights, Chongwe River Camp in the Lower Zambezi 3 nights.
+Combining 4 nights at Nkwali Camp in South Luangwa with 3 nights at Chongwe River Camp in the Lower Zambezi.

 Day 1 On arrival at Mfuwe International Airport a guide from Robin Pope Safaris will meet you.
 The drive to Nkwali Camp is 1 hour through colourful local scenes of villages, agriculture as well as bush.
 Nkwali Camp has a wide view of the Luangwa River.
 On Robin's private land, and overlooking the South Luangwa National Park, Nkwali is ideally situated for the start of your safari.
 The six rooms all look out over the river and have open air bathrooms.
 Depending on your arrival time, in the day you will enjoy a lunch looking out over the lagoon to the back of Nkwali or if in the afternoon for tea and the afternoon and night game drive.